 We ask if parents can choose the most appropriate item of clothing to suit the needs of their child.
 For a child who needs support with toileting, we suggest wearing jogging bottoms or leggings as these are easier to pull down.

 - White polo shirt

 - Purple sweatshirt/jumper/cardigan with school logo

 - Comfortable dark coloured, closed toed shoes (preferably school shoes)

 Funded Places at our Nursery

 At Bedgrove we are able to offer a number of funded hours to best suit the needs of you, the parent.
-Currently we can offer: 15 hours, 24 hours and/or 30 hours.
+Currently we can offer complete flexibility to include anything from 2 mornings to full time.

 This year, we are trying to be as flexible as possible for you.
 If you are only eligible for 15 funded hours for example, and you want your child to be at the settling for longer; there is an option for you to pay an additional fee.
 This is the same for all funded hours.